12 Day Classic Hawaii with Kauai

 - The day the optionals operate varies by the day of the week

 Circle the island of Oahu and marvel at the ocean views and craggy mountains.
-Learn about Hawaii's unique culture and history during this exciting 120-mile excursion.
-The tour incorporates stops to many natural and cultural landmarks of Oahu, including Nu'uanu Pali Lookout, North Shore beaches, and the Dole Plantation.
+Learn about Hawaii's unique culture and history during this 120-mile excursion.
+The tour incorporates stops to several natural and cultural landmarks of Oahu, including Nu'uanu Pali Lookout, North Shore beaches, Waimea Valley, and the Dole Plantation.
+Tour includes lunch.

 Approximate tour duration is 9 hours.